hilaryrowe/documentation3/oeeCalculations/roger-quality.md

 ![](/assets/Screen Shot 2016-08-15 at 2.35.04 PM.png)

 Quality is expressed as a percentage between 0% and 100%, with 100% being the value when an asset has operated with perfect Total Output quality or no Defect Items.
-For example, if your total output was 47 and your defective items were 6, then Qaulity = 1 - 6\/47 = 87.2%
+For example, if your total output was 47 and your defective items were 6, then Quality = 1 - 6\/47 = 87.2%

 These two factors of quality are derived as follows.